Documentaries, Shows, Films, and Games.

 9-1-1: Lone Star

 Brian Michael Smith made history when he became the first out, black trans man in a series regular role on a national television series.
 I really like how this show handles trans representation, how his character is depicted, and how strong he is.
 It’s absolutely wonderful to see myself represented by Paul (Smith’s character).
 I would highly recommend 9-1-1: Lone Star as a refreshingly progressive (and inclusive) procedural firefighter show.
 I'm so glad this series exists!
 Paul's struggles with dating, transphobia, disclosure, and family acceptance are thoughtfully handled.
+He's a straight trans man who is fully transitioned when the series begins.
 Overall, the show has a decent number of gore/accident scenes, and the occasional self-harm depiction.
 Drug addiction and alcoholism is also tackled.
 Depending where you're located, you should be able to watch this show on a number of different platforms.